CPBridge/fetal_heart_analysis/README.md

 $ ./heartdatasets.py /path/to/tracks/ -v 3 -n 5000 -m /path/to/masks/ -o /path/to/output/dataset/file
 ```

-If you are running a leave-one-out cross validation experiment, you can use the `-c` option to automatically generate one dataset file for each fold (each fold excludes a single subject, according to the subject-id part of the video's file name, and the relevant dataset file's name indicates which subject was excluded by appending `_ex<subject-id>`).
 There are some other options here (jittering the training data for example), that you can look into (use `-h` for a list).
 One particularly important one is the `-f` option which allows you to specify that the dataset should not contain examples from the first few frames of a video (`-f 1` will omit the first frame and so on).
 If you wish to train models using motion features, you will need to use this as motion is not available in the first frame.

 The file `substrdatasetsfromtracks.py` creates dataset files for structures.
 The usage is very similar to `heartdatasets.py`, but some additional information is needed.
 The directories containing both the `.stk` and `.tk` files must be passed as the first and second positional arguments respectively.
 The third positional argument is the fraction of the heart radius to use as the patch size for detecting structures.
 The fourth is the name of structures file that defines which structures are used.
 For example,